Theta Lyrae

-Theta Lyrae (θ Lyr) is a red giant star in the constellation Lyra, approximately 760 light years away from Earth.
+Theta Lyrae (θ Lyr), also named Ninnisig, is a red giant star in the constellation Lyra, approximately 760 light-years away from Earth.

 Theta Lyrae is an orange bright giant star of the spectral type K0II, which means that it possesses a surface temperature of about 5,000 K, and is many times bigger and brighter, yet cooler, than the Sun.

+Ninnisig and Erragal are two ancient Sumerian deities associated with a pair of stars, identified as Theta Lyrae and Eta Lyrae (Aladfar).
+The IAU Working Group on Star Names adopted the name Ninnisig for this star on 18 June 2026.

 BD+37°3399 and BD+37°3399B are respectively 10th- and 11th-magnitude companions, although not at the same distance.
 BD+37°3399 is a giant star with a spectral type of K2III.
 It is therefore almost the same temperature as Theta Lyrae.
 BD+37° 3399B is an 11th magnitude star of an unknown spectral type.